Yot-3/yote_backpacks/README.md

 - `rotation` - Rotation angles (x, y, z in degrees)
 - Set to `nil` to use `Config.DefaultBackpackOffset` and `Config.DefaultBackpackRotation`

+## Debug Commands

+### Bag Info Command
+Command: `/checkbag` (or your custom command name from config)

+**Purpose**: Display information about your current clothing bag

+**Output**:
+- Drawable ID of current bag
+- Texture ID of current bag
+- Whether it's blacklisted

+**Usage**:
+1. Equip a clothing bag in illenium-appearance
+2. Run the command
+3. Use the IDs shown to configure your blacklist

+**Console Output**: Also prints to F8 console for easier copying

 ## Performance

 - **Client**: 0.00ms idle, 0.01ms when checking inventory changes